Q: How do I get in touch? Send an email to email@example.com

 Q: How do I pay?
 By PayPal or Bank Transfer.
 The web shop supports PayPal payments (which also supports credit card payments).
 When bank transfer is preferred please send us a message.

 Q: I have received the profiles, but no plates!?
 Within the EU, Sim-Lab is working with non-local stock.
 This means for orders including profiles that these will be shipped separately from the custom brackets.
 We strive to have the latest tracking info available for the different shipments.
 Export order (US, Canada, Australia) requires extra handling and preparation of the packages and adds extra time until shipping.
+Estimated shipping time for outside of EU orders is 7 to 10 days.

 Q: I have placed an order on the website and after 3 days it still says processing?
 We are working diligently to get the order packed up and shipped.
 Sometimes it happens one part of the order in out of stock, and we are waiting for parts to arrive.
 The stock situation is improving every day though.